flothjl/twitchtui/README.md

-# TwitchNerds
+# twitchtui

-## Simple application to show who of my favorite streamers are online
+## 🚧 Work in progress 🚧

+Simple lightweight TUI to interact with twitch